shiva6427/shiva6427/README.md

 ---

 ## 📋 Bio
-I'm a skilled Prompt Engineer with expertise in Machine Learning, Deep Learning, Big Data, and AI.
+I'm a skilled Prompt Engineer and Machine Learning Engineer with expertise in Machine Learning, Deep Learning, Big Data, and AI.
 Proficient in Python, AWS, Azure, and ML model deployment.
 Passionate about leveraging data to drive impactful insights.

 ---